Service standards and performance: permits for migratory game bird hunting

 The process for issuing MGBH permits is different from other permits issued by the Canadian Wildlife Service (CWS).

-MGBH permits must be purchased and they are issued automatically to any person who pays the necessary fees.
+MGBH permits must be purchased in order to hunt Migratory Game Birds in Canada and they are issued automatically to any person who pays the fees.
+The Youth MGBH Permit is free of charge.

 The service standards for MGBH permits are: